 - Why can’t the CEO do this herself?
 Is there a problem with our network that is preventing our CEO from getting access?

-- Is this the type of request standard?
+- Is this type of request standard?
 Have I done this before?

-- How can I contact someone at the vendor, bank, or partner that is mentioned in the email?
+- Can I contact someone at the vendor, bank, or partner that is mentioned in the email?

 - Doesn’t this violate our company policy about sharing employee information?

 - Is the email address correct?
-What happens when I click Reply – I need to verify that it’s a real company email address.
+When I click Reply – I need to verify that it’s an actual company email address.

 - Is there a phone number in the email signature?
 If so, call it and double-check the request with the sender.

-Cybercriminals use strong language to convince the email victim to respond.
+Cyber criminals often use strong language to convince the email victim to respond.
 The timeline to execute this action will also be short and the task urgent.
-And in some cases, will send multiple emails asking when the request will be completed and stress the importance of this action.
+And in some cases, cyber criminals will send multiple emails asking when the request will be completed and stress the importance of this action.

-When employees know the tell-tale signs of a phishing attack, they are able to take the time to assess the situation and think twice before immediately responding or acting.
+When employees know the tell-tale signs of a phishing attack, they can take the time to assess the situation and think twice before immediately responding or acting.
 Take advantage of our free phishing simulation trial to monitor internal company risk for CEO fraud and other phishing attacks.

 How To Protect Your Organization From CEO Fraud

 To protect your organization from CEO fraud, you must have a year-round cyber security awareness training and communication program that engages, educates, and empowers.

 Stay aware of the time of the year.
 The holidays and preceding fiscal year-end months are prime time for these types of frauds.
-Cyber criminals know that people are busy, trying to get the latest online deal, and are traveling – this is the ideal scenario for criminals who want to capitalize on human nature.
+Cyber criminals know that people are traveling, trying to get the latest online deal, or stressed about finishing tax documents – this is the ideal scenario for criminals who want to capitalize on human nature.